-First: Create, setup and build a new case following the control case instructions (slides 3-4) but with a unique name, eg. f2000.param We will re-build after modifying the source code, meanwhile using some files created by the build to navigate through the source code.
+First: Create, setup and build a new case following the control case instructions but with a unique name, eg. f2000.param

+We will re-build after modifying the source code, meanwhile using some files created by the build to navigate through the source code.